150.8K

 General Overview

-Interview Summary: This interview discusses Louisa Bergholz's work as a psychologist and coach helping women find their true purpose and passion in their careers.
-[02:50] Louisa shares her own journey of being a "chameleon" and people-pleaser earlier in her life, and how she now helps her clients gain clarity on what they really want to do.
+Interview Summary: This interview discusses Luisa Bergholz's work as a psychologist and coach helping women find their true purpose and passion in their careers.
+[02:50] Luisa shares her own journey of being a "chameleon" and people-pleaser earlier in her life, and how she now helps her clients gain clarity on what they really want to do.
 [08:52]

 Interviewee Background: Louisa is a work psychologist, coach and expert in professional reorientation based in Germany.
 She has over 15 years of experience helping women who appear successful on the outside but are unhappy on the inside to find their true calling.